-- 1. To access the menu, press Menu. - Scroll with or through the menu and select, for example, Settings by pressing Select. - If the menu contains submenus, select the one you want, for example Call settings. - 4.
+- 1. To access the menu, press Menu. - Scroll with or cample, Settings by pressing Select. - If the menu contains submenus, select the one you want, for example Call settings. - 4.
 If the selected submenu contains further submenus, repeat step 3.
 Select the next submenu, for example Anykey answer. - 5.
 Select the setting of your choice. - 6.
 Press Back to return to the previous menu level, and Exit to exit the menu.

-By shortcut
+By using a shortcut